Pipeline Stages

 Analytics are written to generation.analytics.json in each generation directory.

 At pipeline completion, the CLI also shows aggregated totals for run duration, retry count, and total cost.
+It also includes a stage-by-stage cost breakdown so you can see where spend occurred within the run.

 Failure Semantics